ctesta-oneillmsft/DP-203T00-Data-Engineering-on-Microsoft-Azure/Instructions/Labs/00/README.md

 ## Exercise 1: Azure setup

+Time to complete: 27 minutes

 ### Task 1: Register resource providers

-Time to complete: 3 minutes
+Time to complete: 10 minutes

 In Azure, you must register specific resource providers on your subscription before you can deploy services such as Synapse Analytics and Azure Databricks.